HappyColor/SpeechFormer/README.md

 # Framework: SpeechFormer
 ![SpeechFormer](./figures/framework.png)
 Paper：SpeechFormer: A Hierarchical Efficient Framework Incorporating the Characteristics of Speech
+This paper was submitted to INTERSPEECH 2022.

 # Prepare data
 ## Download datasets